01438 352863 I admin@clitherow.herts.sch.uk

 Prayer is at the heart of daily life in school.
 Daily collective worship is varied according to need, containing a dynamic mix of traditional & modern; meditative & lively; still and active.
 Reconciliation is at the heart of all interactions within the school.
 Prayers are developed from Nursery to Year 6.
 Our younger pupils live out their prayers with actions and songs and our older pupils write and share their own prayers in some classes to deepen their faith sharing.

 Throughout the day there are opportunities for prayer.
 These often mark the time of day and may be chosen by the teacher or the children.
-We also teach common prayers throughout the children’s time in primary school.
-If you have any prayer intentions that you would like the children to pray for, please either let the school office know or email admin@clitherow.herts.sch.uk
+We also teach common prayers throughout the children’s time in primary school which are found in the prayer booklet you can find below.

 Daily prayers that are often used as follow: